 If you are deemed to have deliberately worsened your circumstances your application will be suspended for 12 months from the date you worsened your circumstances.
 This means that you will not be considered for any vacant properties during that period.
 If you are unhappy with our decision you can appeal.
 If you would like advice before taking a decision which may affect your housing priority, please contact us on 01856873535.

-Appeals should be made to the Head of Housing, Homelessness and School Care Accommodation Services and must clearly set out the reasons why you believe our decision is unreasonable.
+Appeals should be made to the Head of Community Learning, Leisure and Housing and must clearly set out the reasons why you believe our decision is unreasonable.
 Assistance with appeals is available from Orkney Citizens Advice Bureau.
 For further information please ask staff for a copy of our Appeals Procedure.